JuliaHEP/UnROOT.jl/paper/paper.md

 to parallelize tasks that are conceptually trivial most of the time.

 `UnROOT.jl` attempts to solve all of the above by choosing Julia, a high-performance language with simple and expressive syntax [@Julia].
-Users can freely escape to a `for-loop` whenever vectorized-style processing is not flexible enough, without any performance degradation.
+Julia is designed to solve the two-language problem in general.
+This has been studied for HEP specifically as well[@JuliaPerformance].
+Analysis software written in Julia can freely escape to a `for-loop` whenever vectorized-style processing is not flexible enough, without any performance degradation.
 At the same time, `UnROOT.jl` transparently supports multi-threading and multi-processing by simply being a